 Restore to Windows Default.

-Default Windows firewall configuration is not compatible with the
+The Default Windows firewall configuration is not compatible with the Unified ICM application.

 The Window Firewall Configuration Utility:

 Must be executed after the Unified ICM application is installed.

 Automatically detects Unified ICM components installed and configures the Windows Firewall accordingly.